Antique Zuber Allegories Des Arts wallpaper panels

 Allegories Des Arts, installed at 740 Park Ave

-A set of historical French wallpaper panels, "Allegories Des Arts," created around 1802, are believed to be the work of Jacquemart & Benard, based on designs by Charles Percier and Pierre Fontaine.
+A set of historical French wallpaper panels, "Allegories Des Arts," created circa 1800, are attributed to Jacquemart & Bénard, based on designs by Charles Percier and Pierre Fontaine.
 These renowned French architects and interior designers were instrumental in shaping the neoclassical Empire style, also known as the Directoire style, during the Napoleonic era.
 Percier and Fontaine, often referred to as "Napoleon's architects," held significant influence over the decorative arts and architecture of early 19th century France.
+“Allegories Des Arts” is most likely the only wallpaper décor they created.

 Frances Elkins, considered one of the 20th century's most prominent decorators, collaborated with her brother on approximately 15 large houses.
 She was known for her innovative approach, blending antiques with modern pieces and incorporating elements from her European travels.
 Albert D. Lasker, one of the pioneers of modern advertising, and his wife were among the affluent clients who sought out the siblings' expertise.
 Frances Elkins likely acquired the wallpaper panels during one of her buying trips to France.